-If a hate crime occurs during an incident involving larceny, simple assault, intimidation or vandalism, Clerv law requires that the statistic be reported as a hate crime even though these four crime classifications by themselves are not Clery-reportable crimes.
+If a hate crime occurs during an incident involving larceny, simple assault, intimidation or vandalism, Clery law requires that the statistic be reported as a hate crime even though these four crime classifications by themselves are not Clery-reportable crimes.

 A hate crime is not a separate, distinct crime, but is the commission of a criminal offense which was motivated by the offender's bias.
-If the facts of the case indicate that the offender was motivated to commit the offense because of his/her bias against manufacture, sale, transporting, furnishing, possessing the victim's race, religion, ethnicity, national origin, of intoxicating liquor; maintaining unlawful drinking gender, gender identity, sexual orientation, or disabiliplaces; bootlegging; operating a still; furnishing liquor ty, the crime is classified as a hate crime. to minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or Driving under the Influence of Intoxicants is not public conveyance; all attempts to commit any of reportable because it is a driving crime and not a the aforementioned.
-(Drunkenness and driving under liquor crime unless the driver is also a minor or the the influence are not included in this definition.)
+If the facts of the case indicate that the offender was motivated to commit the offense because of his/her bias against the victim's race, religion, ethnicity, national origin, gender, gender identity, sexual orientation, or disability, the crime is classified as a hate crime.

-means of intoxication is an illegal drug.
+Driving under the Influence of Intoxicants is not reportable because it is a driving crime and not a liquor crime unless the driver is also a minor or the means of intoxication is an illegal drug.